 Klanawa Creek – Darling River, or Michigan Creek: 8 – 11 km (4 – 6 hrs) The hiking gets progressively easier at this end of the trail.
 We begin along the beach and alternate between inland trail, and beach/sea shelf walking, first to Tscowis, where we stop for lunch, and if the tides are favourable a short side trip (pack free) back toward where the Valencia ran aground in1906, leading to the creation of the West Coast Trail (Shipwrecked Mariner’s Trail).
 Here, by a peaceful waterfall, we pause for thought for all those lost to the sea.
 After lunch we make our way along the beach to Darling River and Michigan Creek.
 We will stay at one of these beautiful beaches for our last night, savouring our experiences of our journey around the campfire, and preparing ourselves for re-entry into the busy world.

 Darling River/ Michigan Creek – Pachena Bay: 12 – 14 km (4 – 6 hrs) Our packs are lighter, and our spirits are high as we head off after breakfast, by about 7:30.
 We travel the last 12 km of easy trail to the Pachena Trailhead.
 Oh yes!
 Lest you forget the trials of the trail, there is still some MUD today.
 We stop at Pachena light station, and the Sea lion rock to watch the social antics of the massive male sea lion in his harem.
 The feeling of achievement is intensified as we walk the final section of the beach trail, leading to the Park office and trailhead.
+We should be there by around noon.
 We congratulate one another, take photos, weigh out our packs, and check out of trail.
-On most tours, we will be met by our bus driver, who will have a delightful lunch, with lots of fresh vegetables, and fruits, ready for us.
+We will drive to Port Alberni-on the now chip-sealed road-for lunch and then on to the Departure Bay ferry terminal in Nanaimo.
+We should arrive at the ferry terminal by late afternoon with the intent to catch the early evening ferry back to Horseshoe Bay or your accommodation in Nanaimo.
 We make our way back to the populated world of lattes and showers.

 If you are travelling into the Vancouver, Victoria, or Nanaimo area from afar, you should arrive at the departure location (in Nanaimo) for your trip the day/evening prior to the trip start date and plan to leave the day following trip return.